FIFA scandal no surprise for Australian whistle-blower

 Rather than being commended for her courage, Mersiades' reliability as a witness was questioned and her evidence dismissed in a summary of the investigation released by Judge Hans-Joachim Eckert of FIFA's ethics committee six months ago.

-This week, though, U.S. authorities indicted over a dozen soccer, media and promotions officials on corruption charges, while Swiss authorities announced a separate probe into the two bidding processes -- re-opening a book FIFA has tried in vain to close.
+This week, though, U.S. authorities indicted over a dozen football , media and promotions officials on corruption charges, while Swiss authorities announced a separate probe into the two bidding processes -- re-opening a book FIFA has tried in vain to close.

 The developments, though intriguing, have been no surprise for Mersiades, nor for other activists, authors and journalists she said had been unfairly dismissed.